zushicat/text-similarity/README.md

 In the data directory you'll find following text examples:
-- The source text: the first paragraph of the wikidata article about Henry VIII
+- The source text: the first paragraph of the wikipedia article about Henry VIII
   - wikipedia_expl_source.txt
 - Short target texts about the source paragraph with increasing modification
   - wikipedia_expl_target_strong.txt (almost copy&paste)